 The essence of a narcissistic way of being in the word is a stance of "I know best" so "Your perspective is not worth listening to."
 This all-about-me and I'm-always-right stance leads individuals with narcissistic tendencies to do lots of talking with quite minimal listening.
 When they do listen, they listen to dismiss or show what's wrong with what others say instead of to take in new information.

 The worst listener I ever have encountered in my clinical practice turned out to have been a highly successful professional athlete.
 His sport was baseball.
 Guess what position he played?
 He was a pitcher.
 He believed in throwing but not in catching.
 Mr. Pitcher tossed out information to people, and had little to no interest in hearing what others, and especially his wife, had to say — unless it was praise or other positive input about how great he was.

 Teenagers, alas, tend to specialize in narcissistic stances.
-They often believe that they know best, and listening to Mom or Dad can easily feel to them like an action that would compromise their integrity as emerging separate individuals.
+They often believe that they know best.
+Listening to Mom or Dad can easily feel to them like an action that would compromise their integrity as emerging independent individuals.

 In any case, there's good news here.
-Whether actual narcissism, narcissistic-like listening, or the narcissism of teenagerism is causing habitual but responses, a butting listener who has become aware of the habit may be willing to learn to respond instead with Yes...And at the same time.
+Whatever is causing habitual but responses, a butting listener who has become aware of the habit may be willing to learn to respond instead with Yes...And at the same time.